Hydrogen sulfide

-Hydrogen sulfide or hydrogen sulphide (Commonwealth English) is a chemical compound with the formula H2S|auto=1.
-It is a colorless hydrogen chalcogenide gas, and is toxic, corrosive, and flammable.
-Trace amounts in ambient atmosphere have a characteristic foul odor of rotten eggs.
+Hydrogen sulfide (preferred IUPAC name and American English) or hydrogen sulphide (Commonwealth English) is a chemical compound with the formula H2S|auto=1.
+It is a colorless, toxic, and flammable hydrogen chalcogenide gas.
+Trace amounts in the ambient atmosphere have a characteristic foul odor of rotten eggs.
 Swedish chemist Carl Wilhelm Scheele is credited with having discovered the chemical composition of purified hydrogen sulfide in 1777.

 Hydrogen sulfide is toxic to humans and most other animals by inhibiting cellular respiration in a manner similar to hydrogen cyanide.
 When it is inhaled or its salts are ingested in high amounts, damage to organs occurs rapidly with symptoms ranging from breathing difficulties to convulsions and death.
 Despite this, the human body produces small amounts of this sulfide and its mineral salts, and uses it as a signalling molecule.

-Hydrogen sulfide is often produced from the microbial breakdown of organic matter in the absence of oxygen, such as in swamps and sewers; this process is commonly known as anaerobic digestion, which is done by sulfate-reducing microorganisms.
+Hydrogen sulfide is often produced from the microbial breakdown of organic matter in the absence of oxygen, such as in swamps and sewers; this process is commonly known as anaerobic digestion, carried out by sulfate-reducing microorganisms.
 It also occurs in volcanic gases, natural gas deposits, and sometimes in well-drawn water.